 YANKL RUBENTSHIK (1903-1975)

 He was journalist and editor, born in Minsk, the son of a bricklayer.
 He took up a variety of trades.
-He was one of the organizers and active leaders of Komyug (Communist youth) in Byelorussia.
-In 1929 he graduated from the Institute of Journalism in Moscow, and then he returned to Minsk.
+He was one of the organizers and active leaders of the Komyug (Communist youth) movement in Byelorussia.
+In 1929 he graduated from the Institute of Journalism in Moscow, and then he returned to Minsk and worked in the Byelorussian press.
+He edited Der yunger arbeter (The young worker) (Minsk, 1925-August 25, 1928; the journal was published 1922-1935), which was a training ground for nurturing creative strength for young Jewish writers in Minsk.
+The group that emerged around the newspaper included: Moyshe Teyf, Note Lurye, Note Vaynhoyz, Mendl Lifshits, and Rivke Rubin, among others.
 In his later years, he submitted articles to Byelorussian newspapers and letters to Party authorities against anti-Semitic agitation in the press.
 The articles were not published, and the authorities threatened him with punishment.
 However, he did not cease doing what he did.
-He wrote for Yungvald (Young forest), edited Der yunger arbeter (The young worker) (Minsk, 1925-August 25, 1928; the journal was published 1922-1935), and compiled the collection Akhter mart (March 8) (Minsk: State Publ., 1925), 79 pp. Der yunger arbeter was a training ground for young writers of Yiddish literature in Minsk; the group that emerged around it included Moyshe Teyf, Note Lurye, Note Vaynhoyz, Mendl Lifshits, and Rivke Rubin, among others.
-In book form: Di rekht fun der arbeter-yugnt in ratn-farband (The rights of working youth in the Soviet Union) (Minsk, 1925), 112 pp. He died in Minsk.
+He wrote for Yungvald (Young forest), and he compiled the collection Akhter mart (March 8) (Minsk: Byelorussian State Publishers, 1925), 79 pp. In book form: Di rekht fun der arbeter-yugnt in ratn-farband (The rights of working youth in the Soviet Union) (Minsk: Byelorussian State Publishers, 1925), 112 pp. He died in Minsk.

 Sources: Zalmen Reyzen, Leksikon, vol. 4; Chone Shmeruk, comp., Pirsumim yehudiim babrit-hamoatsot, 1917-1961 (Jewish publications in the Soviet Union, 1917-1961) (Jerusalem, 1961), index.